phax/phoss-smp/docker/README.md

 Default credentials are in the Wiki at https://github.com/phax/phoss-smp/wiki/Running#default-login

-The data directory inside the Docker image, where the data is stored is usually `/home/git/conf`.
+The data directory inside the Docker image where the data is usually stored is `/home/git/conf`.

 To check the log file use `docker logs phoss-smp`.
-There is no catalina.out file - only a catalina.out.yyyy-mm-dd.
+There is no `catalina.out` file - only a `catalina.out.yyyy-mm-dd`.

 To open a shell in the docker image use `docker exec -it phoss-smp-snapshot-from-source-xml bash` where `phoss-smp-snapshot-from-source-xml` is the name of the machine.